a16z/jolt/book/src/how/instruction_lookups.md

 vector of indices $a$, and lookup table $T$, $T[a_i]=v_i$ for all $i$.

-Lasso is a special lookup argument with highly desirable asymptotic costs largely correlated to the number of lookups (the length of the vectors $a$ and $v$), rather than the length of of the table $T$.
+Lasso is a special lookup argument with highly desirable asymptotic costs largely correlated to the number of lookups (the length of the vectors $a$ and $v$), rather than the length of the table $T$.

 A conversational background on lookups can be found [here](https://a16zcrypto.com/posts/article/building-on-lasso-and-jolt/).
 In short: lookups are great for zkVMs as they allow constant cost / developer complexity for the prover algorithm per VM instruction.